 In 1964, she was acquired by the Portsmouth Navigation Company of Portsmouth, New Hampshire.
 Where she as renamed as the New Castle.

-The tug was later acquired by the Moran Towing Corporation of New York, New York.
-Where she retained her name.
+In 1964, the Portsmouth Navigation Company was acquired by the Moran Towing Corporation of New York, New York.
+Where the tug retained her name.